4 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.

 - Tongues in Acts 2 were known, extant languages, not ecstatic utterances.
 The use of dialektos in verses 6 and 8 cannot refer to anything other than a known language or dialect.

-- Acts 2:5-12 emphasize that people from different geographical locations understood the message in their own language.
+- Acts 2:5-12 emphasizes that people from different geographical locations understood the message in their own language.

 - Speaking in tongues is not the typical response to the filling of the Spirit.
 There are passages where people spoke in foreign languages without being filled with the Spirit (Acts 4:8, 31; 6:5; 7:55; 9:17; 13:9).